 Dessert: Medjool dates with a little almond butter and a cup of tea

-Since the topic of nutrition is vast, below are suggestions for further resources.
+Since the topic of nutrition is vast, below are some of the best plant-based runners for further resources.
 If you think a plant-based diet is for you or if you’re looking for a little more inspiration, read up:

 No Meat Athlete: a comprehensive website for all athletes, not just runners, with a focus on nutrition and vegan recipes.

-Whether you’re looking to improve your health in general or you’re looking for running specific gains, a plant-based diet might be just the ticket for you!
+Whether you’re looking to improve your health in general or you’re looking for running specific gains, a plant-based diet for runners might be just the ticket for you!